 Remo Ambassador Snare Side or Ambassador Hazy

 Snare wires can have a huge impact on the quality of the snare sound.
-I really like Puresound wires (I usually use the Super 30s on all of the studio's snare drums) and Tama Snappy Snares (the 42-strand version is great on larger, louder drums if they can accommodate large snares).
+I really like Puresound wires (I usually use their Super 30 wires on all of the studio's snare drums) and Tama Snappy Snares (the 42-strand version is great on larger, louder drums if they can accommodate large snares).
 If you've got stock wires, cheap wires, or bent/damaged wires, I'd suggest grabbing a fresh set if you want to use your snare on the recording.

 Toms (batter head)

 Remo Emperor Vintage (clear or coated) – These are fantastic and are among my favorite tom heads for most music.
 They're great for a super-beefy, thick tom sound with plenty of attack and slightly less sustain than the standard Emperor.
 Amazing for “big rock” drum sounds.
 Don’t let the “Vintage” tag fool you, it’s just means “slightly thicker than a regular Emperor” in this case.

 Remo Emperor or Evans G2 (clear or coated) – For a warm tom sound with controlled overtones and normal attack and sustain.
 Clear heads tend to have slightly more top end, coated will have slightly more warmth.